Blue tinted illustration of the Jefferson Market Library’s Adult Reading Room with a purple person holding a magnifying glass up to their eye.

 Try the salted maple latte at Stumptown Coffee Roasters.
 Tell me all about it — I’ve been dying for a taste.
 People watch at Hungry Ghost Coffee and get a hot chai — certified as excellent by my MFA partner in crime and chai connoisseur Sally Deen.
 If you need a pick-me-up, visit Hawa Smoothies and Bubble Tea for a Peanut Butter Punch.

 Not feeling inspired by your current writing implements?
-Drop by Goods for the Study stationary store.
+Drop by Goods for the Study stationery store.
 They have an entire wall just dedicated to pens, which I promise you is nothing less than magical.

 So when you find yourself at the Jefferson Market Library, nail down some of those little details, and then treat yourself to something at one of these nearby spots.
 Make the choice that feels right to you and remember, at the end of the day it’s your story.
 You have all the power to make it great.